wearefrank/frank-runner/README.md

 By default the example configurations in tomcat4ibis will be used.
-To use another project create a build.properties in your tomcat4ibis directory with the following content (assuming your myExample project folder has the same parent folder as the tomcat4ibis folder):
+To use another project create a build.properties in your tomcat4ibis directory with the following content (assuming your ibis4myExample  project folder has the same parent folder as the tomcat4ibis folder):

 ```
-project.dir=myExample
+project.dir=ibis4myExample
 ```

-In case the myExample project contains a pom.xml it is assumed to be a Maven project and the following default values are used:
+In case the ibis4myExample  project contains a pom.xml it is assumed to be a Maven project and the following default values are used:

 ```